qetela/landing-page/README.md

 ## License

-This project is covered under the MIT License.
+This project is covered under the Attribution-NonCommercial-NoDerivs 3.0 Unported License.